Did you know that tooth decay is largely preventable?

 Adequate oral hygiene, a healthy diet, and regular dental health exams can help to avoid tooth decay.
 Early detection of cavities is essential to allow for conservative treatment and to prevent the need for restorative treatments or even a tooth extraction.
 Daily oral hygiene is important for maintaining the health of your natural smile.

 Brushing twice a day and flossing once a day helps to reduce the risk of tooth decay.
 At-home oral hygiene is your first defense against complex oral health concerns and can keep your teeth healthy in between dentist visits.
 Visiting the dentist every six months is one of the best things you can do for your oral and overall well-being.

 Our Congressional dental care team places an emphasis on disease prevention.
 At routine visits, we will provide you with a thorough oral screening and check for the early signs of tooth cavities, oral cancer, and gum disease.

 Can you stop a cavity once it starts?

-Once a cavity starts you have a limited amount of time to stoop and reverse the damage.
+Once a cavity starts you have a limited amount of time to stop and reverse the damage.
 Our bodies do an incredible job of healing themselves.
 Tooth enamel can repair itself by utilizing the minerals in saliva as fluoride.

 How long before a cavity needs to be filled?

 Once a cavity is found it is wise to attempt to fill it within the next month to prevent it from getting worse and causing more damage.
-Cavities grow slowly so most patients can wait longer without any issues, however the sooner you can fill a cavity the easier the filling will be.
+Cavities grow slowly so most patients can wait longer without any issues, however, the sooner you can fill a cavity the easier the filling will be.

-How many cavities is normal per person?
+How many cavities are normal per person?

 Each patient is different.
 The National Institute of Health says that over 90% of adults will have cavities in their lifetime.
 In a study performed, it was calculated that the average amount of cavities an individual has in their lifetime is 3.28.